 Connected TV Advertising Statistics

-How does connected TV advertising work?
+How does Connected TV advertising work?
 Connected advertising uses video ads to reach consumers.
-Connected TV advertising statistics show that 105.3 million houses are connected to the internet with connected TV.
-As a result, it’s believed that up to 81% of all U.S. households will have connected TV devices by the end of 2021.
-More people are moving towards these devices, since they are more convenient and affordable than ever before.
+Connected TV advertising statistics show that 105.3 million houses are connected to the internet with Connected TV.
+As a result, it’s believed that up to 81% of all U.S. households will have Connected TVs by the end of 2021.
+More people are moving towards these devices since they are more convenient and affordable than ever before.

 Connected TV advertising platforms now target cord-cutters and cord-nevers, which are two groups of consumers.
 The first group has now canceled all traditional TV services, such as satellite or cable television.
 They switched over to internet-based streaming instead.
 The second group hasn’t ever had traditional cable or satellite service and is reliant on internet-based streaming services.

-Connected TV advertising platforms are usually applications for the major connected TV providers and connected TV networks.
-For example, an ad agency may decide to place an ad through Hulu or ESPN.
+Connected TV advertising platforms are usually applications for the major Connected TV providers and Connected TV networks.
+For example, a TV ad agency may decide to place an ad through Hulu or ESPN.
 This allows the ads to be focused on one group of viewers, the viewers who use this particular service and network.

 For agency-based ad placements, expect to spend a minimum of $10,000 for placement.
 However, most agencies expect as much as $25,000 as a minimum spend.
 There are usually low targets for ads per view, usually around $.50 to $1 per view, for any publisher with a high Cost-Per-Completed-View.
 Remember that the total completion rates for these ads are high at around 80 to 97%, so viewers really are seeing that content.

 Connected TV Demographics